facebookarchive/fb-flo/README.md

 flo
 ---

-Live coding tool that is easy to integrate with your build step.
+Web live coding tool that is easy to integrate with your build step and development environment.

-flo enables static resource hot swapping in Chrome while easily integrating into your build step and development tools.
+flo enables static resource hot swapping in Chrome while easily integrating into your build step and development environment.
 You can write code using your favorite editor and see it almost instantaneously in the browser without reloading the page.

 ## Installation